 By 1873, when the Barnum and Richardson families decided that Lime Rock needed an Episcopal church of its own, there were already Episcopal parishes in Sharon, Salisbury, and North Canaan.
 With the enthusiastic backing and financial support of US Senator William H. Barnum, the CEO of Barnum and Richardson, an important ecclesiastical

-architect of the late Gothic Revival in church architecture, Henry Martyn Congdon of New York City, was retained.
+architect of the transition between late Gothic Revival and Richardson Romanesque in church architecture, Henry Martyn Congdon of New York City, was retained.
 The Ensign family donated an acre of land, using stone from I. N. Bartram’s quarry on Sharon Mountain, work began on what initially was a mission of St. John’s Church in Salisbury, but which almost immediately became an independent parish.
 Interestingly, Trinity’s building was completed before there was a formally recognized congregation to worship in it.

 From the first, the Barnums intended Trinity to be a parish for all, regardless of social station.
 The incorporators of the parish ranged from a US Senator to a handyman in terms of occupation, and this quality of welcoming and accepting people regardless of who they were became part of Trinity’s DNA.
 It still is today.

 When the local iron industry collapsed and rather rapidly vanished in the years following World War I, hard times came to Lime Rock and to Trinity.
 For half a century our survival was tenuous.
 While there was by then a documentable history of Trinity Lime Rock, whether there would be much of a future was doubtful at best.
 The parish was served by part-time clergy from St. John’s, from the former Christ Church in Canaan, and from the Salisbury School during these difficult years.